 1. Buy life insurance as soon as you need it

 As soon as you know you need life insurance, you should buy in order to lock-in lower life insurance premiums .
-On average, the cost of life insurance will increase 4.5 to 9% every year as you age.
+The average cost of life insurance will increase 4.5 to 9% every year as you age.
 When you apply and buy when you’re young and healthy, you can lock-in those lower rates and save yourself a lot of money over the term of your policy.

 2. Shop the market